 In other words, whatever subconscious cues they were communicating through their speech increased their likelihood of being hired.
 They were able to establish competency, likability and, presumably, trust.
 Simply by using their voice!

 Even more fascinating, “evaluators who watched pitches did not evaluate the candidates’ intellect differently than evaluators who listened to pitches.
 Simply adding more individuating information about a candidate through visual cues, such as physical appearance and nonverbal mannerisms, had no measurable impact on evaluations of the candidate’s mind.
 Candidates’ intellect was conveyed primarily through their voice.”

 Now, it should also be noted that the candidates studied were MBA students from the University of Chicago.
-These folks are trained in how to write and deliver an awesome pitch, so you would assume that they have the verbal and body language portion locked down.
+These folks are trained in how to write and deliver an awesome pitch, so you would assume that they have the written and body language portion locked down.
 (All the more amazing that it was their voices that had the most impact!)
 However, they’re sharing educated concepts with purpose and intention, which is a significant distinction.
-I’m definitely not advocating for people to just start yammering away willy-nilly about their opinions.
-Please, no. However, I work with a lot of people who have super cool, creative ideas that, for one reason or another, they’re hesitant to share.
-SO, for those who rarely speak up because they’re worried about what people will think, this should be a great encouragement that, simply, your ideas need to be, quite literally, heard!
+I’m definitely not advocating for people to just start yammering away about their uninformed opinions.
+Please, no – there’s enough of that!
+However, I work with a lot of amazing people who have super cool, creative ideas that, for one reason or another, they’re hesitant to share.
+Or they have a very valuable, loving perspective or story that could benefit other people.
+Or they hide away their great songs, even though singing is their passion.
+SO, for those who are in this boat, who rarely speak up, who keep their creativity bottled inside, this should be a great encouragement that, simply, your ideas need to be, quite literally, heard!